Skip to content

 ffmpeg-normalize *.mkv -c:a aac -b:a 192k

-Use Windows loops for multiple files
+Use Windows for multiple files

 for %i in (*.mkv) do ffmpeg-normalize "%i" -c:a aac -b:a 192k